-ShipStation allows users on the Bronze plan and higher to import orders via CSV (or via tab-delineated value) into a manual store.
+Users on the Bronze plan and higher can import orders via CSV (or via tab-delineated value files) into a manual store.
 This is useful if you are keeping track of orders in a spreadsheet, or exporting orders from a selling channel ShipStation does not yet integrate with.
 Most shopping carts and marketplaces will allow you to export your orders into either a CSV or tab-delineated value format.

 Here's a short video demonstrating the process (step-by-step instructions follow below):